leoll2/git-fat/README.md

 This project is forked from the original ***git-fat*** implementation by Jed Brown [@jedbrown](https://github.com/jedbrown).
 It includes commit from other user, specifically:
-- Justin Winokur [@Jwink3101](https://github.com/Jwink3101), who forked and ported the code to Python 3, while maintaining compatibility with older Python 2 versions.
+- Justin Winokur [@Jwink3101](https://github.com/Jwink3101), who forked and ported the code to Python 3, while maintaining compatibility with Python 2.
 - Graham Gilbert [@grahamgilbert](https://github.com/grahamgilbert), who forked and extended the projec to support Amazon S3 as backend.
 - Organization [@reedus-io](https://github.com/reedus-io), which contributed adding tests for S3, refactoring the test scripts and dockerizing them.